 Who Has Higher Taxes the US or Canada?

 Many factors determine how much tax an individual pays in the US or Canada.
-A taxpayer’s personal situation is what mostly determines if they would be in a better position than others in another country.
+A taxpayer’s personal situation is what determines if they would be in a better position than others in another country.
 So, it’s not black and white.

 It is worth knowing that wealthy Americans can take advantage of many tax deductions.
-On the other hand, it’s not as easy in Canada when relatively compared due to Canada’s Alternative Minimum Tax.
+On the other hand, it’s not as easy in Canada when relatively compared to Canada’s Alternative Minimum Tax.

 When Must Tax Be Paid?